isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-fruit-flies/index.md

 ##  3.*Beer *or Old Wine Trap

-[New scientific research](https://www.sciencemag. org/news/2014/10/better-smelling-beer-thanks-fruit-flies) show fruit flies have a unique relationship with yeast that's is beer or old wine.
+[New scientific research](https://www.sciencemag.org/news/2014/10/better-smelling-beer-thanks-fruit-flies)show fruit flies have a unique relationship with yeast that's is beer or old wine.
 Yeast secretes some sweet scent that'll attract the fruit flies.
 1. Simply pour half a glass of fresh or old beer into some mason jar that's covered with a lid.
 Place the bottle of glass with the beer at the area where you saw the fruit flies.
 2.

 Hammer some holes on the lid of the metal lid covering the bottle, glass or jar.
 The fruit flies will enter the container, feast on the bear and ultimately drown.
 3. You'll need to drop a little bear on top of the glass cover - this will lure the fruit flies into your stale beverage.
 The bugs will be trapped by the bottle's narrow neck - it acts as a natural barrier as they can't jump out.